anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 pip install boto3==1.3.0
 ```

 But then, to run a deploy I also need to rerun the `zip`.
-I was actually running this only randomnly and this made the debug process harder since errors were somehow inconsistent.
+I was actually running this only sometimes and this made the debug process harder since errors were somehow inconsistent.
 ```
 zip -r /tmp/artifact.zip *
 AWS_ACCESS_KEY_ID=*** AWS_SECRET_ACCESS_KEY=*** APPLICATION_NAME=books-library AWS_DEFAULT_REGION=us-west-2 DEPLOYMENT_CONFIG=CodeDeployDefault.AllAtOnce  DEPLOYMENT_GROUP_NAME=DG1 S3_BUCKET=codedeploy-hiring-books python codedeploy_deploy.py
 ```

 Funnily enough, I found the [guide here](https://medium.com/@team_62166/how-to-deploy-laravel-on-amazon-web-services-a-detailed-step-by-step-tutorial-2aff3f180a1f)
-which helped with issues in the config files:
+which helped with the next problem.

+* Error++

-* Files were not getting where I wanted them to go.
+Files are not getting where I wanted them to go.

 This below is how it should be obviously !?